nbornstein/KillPopStars/README.md

 tweet_id is the Twitter ID of the tweet to start with action is the action to take: block, mute, or report

+Requires a file in the current directory called 'config' that has authorization paramenters.